Skip to main content

 }

-The topic given in the context will be the actual topic the message arrived on, not the topic filter, so it can be used to distinguish identical messages arriving on different topics.
-Messages are published on topics.
-A topic can be any string of text, but usually it’s a hierarchical structure, separated by forward slashes, for example:
+The topic in context is the actual topic the message arrived on, not the topic filter.
+Use context.topic to distinguish messages arriving on different topics.

 Encryption

-The MQTT broker only allows connections using Transport Layer Security (TLS) encryption.
-The certificate used by the broker is signed by Let’s Encrypt.
-Let’s Encrypt root certificates are included in most modern operating systems, so make sure that the device you run the MQTT client on has up-to-date TLS certificates.
-You can also obtain the root certificates from Let’s Encrypt.
+All connections to the Cognite MQTT broker require Transport Layer Security (TLS).
+The broker certificate is signed by Let’s Encrypt.
+Let’s Encrypt root certificates are included in most modern operating systems — make sure the device running your MQTT client has up-to-date certificates.